Load Balancing

 Internal load balancer (default)

-• Frontend - DRS (Direct Server Return), packets from the Object Storage Virtual Controller bypass the Load Balancer, maximizing egress throughput.
+• Frontend - DSR (Direct Server Return), packets from the Object Storage Virtual Controller bypass the Load Balancer, maximizing egress throughput.

 • Public/VNI - The load balancer will be used as a gateway for all traffic from/to the Object Storage Virtual Controller.